zhouzisong1997/DRL_RB_control/README.md

 Replace the 'afid' executable in this directory with the recompiled afid from the DNS module.

-The initial subfolder contains: Initial field data for Ra=1E7, and DNS computational parameters
+The initial subfolder contains: Initial field data for Ra=1E7, and DNS computational parameters.

-### 4. DRL-DNS File Interaction:
+### 4. DRL-DNS File Interaction
 Key DRL files in the main directory:
 Env_DNS.py, main_dw.py, actor_net.py, critic_net.py, ou_noise.py